geeryp/learngit/readme.txt

-Git is a version system.
-GIt is free softwware.
 Git is a distributed version  contorl system.
 Git is free software distributed under the GPL.
+Git has a mutable index called stage.
+Git tracks changes.